brimdata/zed/docs/language/statements.md

 {x:1}
 ```

-### Parameter Values
+### Arguments

-The values used when invoking a user-defined operator must be either a constant value
+The arguments to a user-defined operator must be either constant values
-or a path value.
+or path values.
 Any other expression will result in a compile-time error.

 ### Nested Calls